Paiva2/mail-box/README.md

 - [x] List all non-opened e-mails sent to me
 - [x] List all opened e-mails sent to me
 - [x] Sent e-mails to trash and handle any e-mail ordering having
+- [x] List all e-mails on trash with filters
 - [ ] Permanently delete an e-mail (must be on trash before)
 - [ ] Mark an e-mail as draft
 - [ ] List all my draft e-mails